 Students study the linguistic and sociolinguistic criteria that can be used to define language and dialect boundaries.
 They learn to form appropriate research questions and choose appropriate research tools to discover ethnolinguistic identity, determine linguistic similarity, measure inherent intelligibility, assess bilingual proficiency, and describe language attitudes and patterns of language use.
-To implement these ideas, each student selects a particular language community in the world and prepares an appropriate survey proposal for this community.
+To implement these ideas, each student selects a particular language community in the world and prepares an appropriate survey proposal for that community.

 Course DetailsLevel: Master's Level